medic/cht-android/.github/ISSUE_TEMPLATE/z_release_major.md

 - [ ] Create a new release branch from `master` named `v<major>.<minor>.x`.
 - [ ] Build an alpha named `v<major>.<minor>.<patch>-alpha.1` as described in the [release docs](https://docs.communityhealthtoolkit.org/core/guides/android/releasing/#alpha-for-release-testing).
+  - Until release testing passes, make sure regressions are fixed in `master`, cherry-pick them into the release branch, and release another alpha.
 - [ ] Create a `release_notes_v<major>.<minor>.<patch>` branch from `master` and add a new section in the [CHANGELOG](https://github.com/medic/cht-android/blob/master/CHANGELOG.md).
-Ensure all issues are in the GH Milestone, that they're correctly labelled (in particular: they have the right Type, "UI/UX" if they change the UI, and "Breaking change" if appropriate), and have human readable descriptions.
-Manually document any known migration steps and known issues.
-Provide description, screenshots, videos, and anything else to help communicate particularly important changes.
-Document any required or recommended upgrades to our other products (eg: cht-core, cht-conf, cht-gateway).
-Assign the PR to a) the Director of Technology, and b) an SRE to review and confirm the documentation on upgrade instructions and breaking changes is sufficient.
+  - [ ] Ensure all issues are in the GH Milestone, that they're correctly labelled (in particular: they have the right Type, "UI/UX" if they change the UI, and "Breaking change" if appropriate), and have human readable descriptions.
-  - Until release testing passes, make sure regressions are fixed in `master`, cherry-pick them into the release branch, and release another alpha.
+  - [ ] Document any known migration steps and known issues.
+  - [ ] Provide description, screenshots, videos, and anything else to help communicate particularly important changes.
+  - [ ] Document any required or recommended upgrades to our other products (eg: cht-core, cht-conf, cht-gateway).
+  - [ ] Assign the PR to a) the Director of Technology, and b) an SRE to review and confirm the documentation on upgrade instructions and breaking changes is sufficient.
 - [ ] Create a release in GitHub as described in the [release docs](https://docs.communityhealthtoolkit.org/core/guides/android/releasing/#production-release).

 # Publishing - Release Engineer

-- [ ] Download the 3 `.apk` files (or 2 `.aab` files) from the assets on the release in GitHub for each reference flavor to publish:
+- [ ] Download the `.apk` files (or `.aab` files) from the assets on the release in GitHub for each reference flavor to publish:
   - `medicmobilegamma`
   - `unbranded`
 - [ ] Publish a release for each flavor as described in the [publishing docs](https://docs.communityhealthtoolkit.org/core/guides/android/publishing/#google-play-store).